 Defense in Depth: Security layers to deploy Zero Trust

-This infographic shows how Zero Trust Model uses a combination of ‘Trust Gates’ and ‘Defense-in-Depth’ at every layer of security to protect Confidentiality, Integrity, and Availability of your most valuable asset — Data.
+This infographic shows how the Zero Trust Model uses a combination of ‘Trust Gates’ and ‘Defense-in-Depth’ at every layer of security to protect Confidentiality, Integrity, and Availability of your most valuable asset — Data.

 Download the print quality Zero Trust Security Infographic:

 Zero Trust Security is the NextGen Security model to protect against the growing sophistication of cyber threats.
 In this era of speed, 24 x 7 work ‘on-the-go,’ and an equally sudden and jolting halt to global mobility amid the global COVID-19 pandemic, IT security models must be able to quickly adapt to the demands of extreme situations with minimal disruption to ‘business-as-usual.’